 A quick word when it comes to choosing which quote to proceed with.
 The cheapest option is rarely the best option.
 Always choose the company that provides the most thorough quote and who you feel most comfortable trusting.

 Also, a word on repairing vs writing off your vehicle.
 When it comes to insurance claims, remember that the depreciated value of your vehicle will be considered.
 The older it gets, the smaller the payment will be.
 Your insurance company assumes that old age exposes some parts of your car to wear and tear.
 That means you are almost always better off repairing your vehicle rather than scrapping it.

-Finally, if you’re dealing with another driver, the liability will be determined by fault, as mandated by Seattle and Bellevue, WA laws.
+Finally, if you’re dealing with another driver, the liability will be determined by fault, as mandated by Washington state laws.
 Washington is a pure comparative negligence state where the one at fault is responsible for the damage.

 Blueprinting and Teardown

-To give the Seattle and Bellevue technicians a clear picture of your car’s condition, they will come up with a blueprint.
+To give the collision repair and auto body technicians a clear picture of your car’s condition, they will come up with a blueprint.
 This will be their map toward repairing your vehicle in a systematic process.
 The parts will be torn down for further examination.
 This is where more damage can surface that the auto body service center missed on their visual inspection.
-A reliable repair auto body center will contact you and your insurance company right away to adjust the estimate if needed.
+A reliable auto body repair shop will contact you and your insurance company right away to adjust the estimate if needed.
 Don’t worry, this happens regularly and is part of the way the industry works.